jlvsolutions/HighHttpRequestCountDemo/README.md

 This solution contains code which is not intended to be polished as in a production environment, but rather to provide the basic environment for creating proof of concepts or testing ideas.
+### A Note To Run
+After cloning or opening from GitHub with VS, be sure to set the console project as the startup project.
+It launches the Web API for you.